 In Vitro Fertilization and Assisted Hatching

 In simplest terms, in vitro fertilization (IVF), is the process of fertilizing a woman’s egg outside of her body in a laboratory.
 Once fertilization occurs, the newly formed embryo is placed inside the mother’s uterus and allowed to follow its natural life course.
-We perform IVF, along with IntraCytoplasmic Sperm Injection (ICSI) and Assisted Hatching (AH), at our Arizona fertility clinic near Phoenix.
+We perform IVF, along with IntraCytoplasmic Sperm Injection (ICSI) and Assisted Hatching (AH), at our fertility clinic near Phoenix, serving communities throughout Arizona.

 Candidates for IVF

 Studies have shown that the ideal candidates for in vitro fertilization include couples less than 35 years of age who have been trying to conceive for over a year but have been unsuccessful.
 Couples over 35 years of age who have been attempting to conceive, without success, for more than six months may also be ideal candidates.
 (Because increasing age leads to decreasing fertility, we don’t wait as long to start treatment in older women, because we don’t want to miss the window for a potential successful treatment.)
 The following causes of infertility may be treatable with in vitro fertilization:

 • Ovulation disorders

 • Damaged or blocked fallopian tubes

 • Endometriosis (leaking of the uterine wall into the abdominal area)

 • Low sperm count